Visit the Human Resources Contact Us info page if you have questions about an HR policy or a related matter

 Applicability: All Employees

 To avoid conflicts of interest and other issues related to nepotism, the University permits the employment of family members only in compliance with the following restrictions.
-No University official or employee may hire or employ; suggest the hiring or employment; direct or promote the hiring or employment; suggest, promote, or direct the promotion; or directly or indirectly supervise the work, evaluate the performance, or influence the compensation or other other employment-related benefit for any family member within the third degree of relationship.
+No University official or employee may hire or employ; suggest the hiring or employment; direct or promote the hiring or employment; suggest, promote, or direct the promotion; or directly or indirectly supervise the work, evaluate the performance, or influence the compensation or other employment-related benefit for any family member within the third degree of relationship.
 No University employee may work for or report to any family member within the third degree of relationship.

 The third degree of relationship includes: